Krafalski/hfb/README.md

 ###### Command line:
 - `git add index.html`
-- `git commit -m 'fixed price of Happy Fun Ball on index.html'`
+- `git commit -m 'fixed price of Happy Fun Ball in index.html'`
 - `git pull origin dev` (this should come back clean, but it is good practice to pull before pushing)
 - `git push origin price-fix` to create a new branch on github